SomeWeekendReading/someweekendreading.github.io/_posts/2022-02-15-spirit-of-complicated-people.md

 sockets, torn muscle and tendon, and generally left no use of limbs to the victim.
 Swimming would be out of the quesiton, and drowning a certainty.

-Well, that got dark fast.
+Well, that went dark fast.

 I mean, I just wanted to feel good about a guy petting a dog.
 And I got this?!